BooleanCube/AStar-Pathfinding-Simulation/README.md

 <img src="https://user-images.githubusercontent.com/47650058/147398876-e92b037e-9b70-4d35-b46a-3fc413baf548.png" width="500" />

 ## WARNING!
-You can create unordinary and complex maps and the simulation will run fine but be wary that sometimes, if the path has already searched many nodes, the program might eventually run into a stackoverflow error. <br>
+You can create unordinary and complex maps and the simulation will run fine but be wary that sometimes, if the path has already searched many nodes, the program might eventually run into a stackoverflow error.
+(Should be fixed for the most part now) <br>

 *a project fixed by BooleanCube :]*